 - Shares the load.
 A good team member does his or her fair share of the work.
 Be reliable, when you say you are going to do something, do it!
 There is a sense of equity and fairness in a good team member.
 This is important for team members’ collective motivation.

 - Validate others’ contributions.
 Compliment team members on good ideas and suggestions.
 This makes them feel a part of the team and encourages future participation.

 The list above is not a magical solution to be a better team member.
 You need to know what you lack and consciously work to improve it.
 It is about been aware of your weaknesses and practice, practice, practice.

 As leaders, there are countless ways we influence our teams.
 As human beings, there are countless ways we can influence our teams.
-Leadership is a key element in continuous improvement initiatives, those who can manage their emotions are likely to be more engaged in their work.
+Leadership is a key element in continuous improvement initiatives.
+Those who can manage their emotions are likely to be more engaged in their work.

-People are watching our reaction every time something arise, positive reactions will influence positive behavior in our team.
-The ability to react on a positive way is a learned behavior, requires practice.
-The more we learn how to identify and understand our emotions the more we learn about how those emotions influence our behavior and ultimately how we can control and use them in our favor.
-Those who understand their emotions can capitalize on them to overcome obstacles keeping a good mood and modeling positive behaviors.
+People are watching our reaction every time something arise.
+Positive reactions will influence positive behavior in our team.
+The ability to react positively is a learned behavior, requires practice.
+The more we learn how to identify and understand our emotions the more we learn about how those emotions influence our behavior.
+The goal is to learn how we can control and use those emotions in our favor.
+Those who understand their emotions can capitalize on them to overcome obstacles.
+Also, is a way to keep a good mood and model positive behaviors.